OpenSDP/college-going-toolkit-r/questions.md

 Questions for David and Ashley

+In SDP R Glossary

+- Is the glossary too long?
+- Is it too short?
+- Is any content missing?

 In Toolkit Data Building Tasks:

 - Should the decision rules glossary be included in the R version, or will